noahcoolboy/roblox-funcaptcha/readme.md

 `string Session.key` Internal.
 `number Session.wave` The current wave, starts at 0.
 `Array<Object | Array> Session.answer_history` Internal.
 `string Session.originalToken` The original token from fun.getToken.
 Very useful for sending a login request.
+`boolean Session.supressed` If the captcha is supressed or not.
+Supressed captchas can be skipped entirely.

 **Methods**
 `Promise<Buffer> getImage()`